moussa-sanou/Capstone-Project/README.md

 # Project Description
 In this project, I had the opportunity to demonstrate my solution design skills.
 I applied the architectural design principles in this project to:
-- Deploy a PHP application that runs on an Amazon Elastic Compute Cloud (Amazon EC2) instance.
+- Deploy a PHP application running on an Amazon Elastic Compute Cloud (Amazon EC2) instance.
 - Create a database instance that the PHP application can query.
 - Create a MySQL database from an SQL dump file.
 - Update application parameters in an AWS System Manager Parameter Store.